desmos-labs/primer/phase-6/edit-post.md

 ```

 ## Getting the reward
-After you've created the post, to make sure you receive your reward please follow this procedure:
+After you've edited a post, to make sure you receive your reward please follow this procedure:

 1. Create a fork of this repo inside your private GitHub profile.
    If you do not know how to do it, follow the [GitHub fork guide](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).